Romania is a country with an immense cultural legacy, this nation foundation being a melting pot of civilizations and customs.

 Iconic landmark of Bucharest, this is the city’s main concert hall.

-This is also home of George Enescu Philarmonic Orchestra.
+It is also home of George Enescu Philharmonic Orchestra.

-It really worth to pay a visit inside and let your hand carress the Carrara marble.
+It really worth to pay a visit inside and let your hand caress the Carrara marble.

-Plus its exceptional accoustic and perfect visibility from any seat will amaze you while attending a concert here.
+Plus its exceptional acoustic and perfect visibility from any seat will amaze you while attending a concert here.

 If an odd year come in September to enjoy the worlds’ greatest orchestras and soloists.